slaterbbx/webpack.static/readme.md

 ## Plans?

-- [ ] Automatic image optimizations with Webpack.
+- [ ] Automatic image optimizations with Webpack. ( I have found that automated responsive images is a bit tricky with this setup, mainly because all plugins for webpack for responsive images seem to revolve around use with react, Image optimization ie. file compression, is a simple option but still does not automated responsive images.
+If anyone has a solution to this, please feel free to create a pull request. )
-- [ ] Automated file name hashing for cache
+- [ ] Automated file name hashing for cache ( This is simple and is on my to-do. )

 # Commands